pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 - **VisualPIC**: Particle-in-cell simulation visualization
 - **DrillDown**: Geothermal drilling analysis

-This diverse adoption demonstrates PyVista's flexibility and power.
-Now let's see how you can harness these capabilities in your own work."
+This diverse adoption shows PyVista's flexibility and power.
+Now let's see how you can use these capabilities in your own work."

 ## Interactive Widgets Overview (2 minutes)
-"PyVista provides a rich set of 3D widgets that transform viewers into active participants.
+"PyVista provides a rich set of 3D widgets that change viewers into active participants.
 These widgets are more than UI elements - they're tools for spatial interaction with your data.

 **Core Widget Types:**
 1. **Geometric Widgets**: Box, Sphere, Plane, Line